Keanu Reeves: Business and philanthropy

 Reeves supports several charities and causes.
 In response to his sister's battle with leukemia, he founded a private cancer foundation, which aids children's hospitals and provides cancer research.
+He prefers for the foundation to operate privately, stating in a 2009 interview that he does not like to attach his name to it.
 In June 2020, he volunteered for Camp Rainbow Gold, an Idaho children's cancer charity.
+Reeves was also recognized as one of the 100 Influential Celebrities in Oncology by OncoDaily.
 Reeves has said, "Money is the last thing I think about.
 I could live on what I have already made for the next few centuries".
 It was rumoured that Reeves gave away a substantial portion, estimated to be $35–$125 million, of his earnings from The Matrix to the special effects and makeup crews.
-However this has been significantly embellished; Reeves negotiated a smaller deal relinquishing his contractual right to a percentage of the sequels' profits in exchange for a more extensive special effects budget.
+However, this has been significantly embellished; Reeves negotiated a smaller deal, relinquishing his contractual right to a percentage of the sequels' profits in exchange for a more extensive special effects budget.
+During production on that film, Reeves heard that a crew member was having "family trouble", and elected to gift the man 20,000 dollars to help him with his finances.
+As a wrap gift for the twelve-person stunt team of The Matrix Reloaded (2003), Reeves purchased Harley-Davidson motorcycles for each of the members, saying of the gifts, "I just wanted ... to give a bigger thank-you to all these guys who helped me make this".

+After filming John Wick: Chapter 4, Reeves, Chad Stahelski and Brazilian jiu-jitsu instructor Dave Camarillo, signed an exclusive training uniform that was put up for auction in March 2023 to raise money for St. Jude Children's Research Hospital.
+Reeves also presented his personal stunt team for the film with engraved custom Rolex Submariner watches, and bought the larger Chapter 4 stunt crews each personalized T-shirts indicating how many times that the various extras they portrayed "died" in the film.
+In 2024, Reeves signed a one-day contract with the Windsor Spitfires, and signed items which were auctioned off in benefit of the Canadian Mental Health Association of Windsor-Essex.

 Reeves co-founded a production company, Company Films, with friend Stephen Hamel.
-An avid motorcyclist, Reeves co-founded Arch Motorcycle Company, which builds and sells custom motorcycles.
+In 2011, Reeves, an avid motorcyclist, co-founded ARCH Motorcycle Company, which builds and sells custom motorcycles, with Gard Hollinger.
 In 2017, Reeves, Jessica Fleischmann, and Alexandra Grant founded book publisher, X Artists' Books (also known as XAB).
-He has written two books: Ode to Happiness and Shadows; they are collaborations with Grant and he provided the text to her photographs and art.
+He has written two books with Grant: Ode to Happiness and Shadows; he provided the text to her photographs and art.

 Censorship

-In 2022, Reeves recitation of the Beat poem "Pull My Daisy" for a virtual benefit concert for Tibet House US, a nonprofit organization affiliated with the exiled Tibetan spiritual leader, the Dalai Lama, angered Chinese nationalists.
-Reeves's films have been banned from streaming platforms in China such as iQiyi, Tencent Video, and Youku.
+In 2022, Reeves's recitation of the Beat poem "Pull My Daisy" for a virtual benefit concert for Tibet House US, a nonprofit organization affiliated with the exiled Tibetan spiritual leader, the Dalai Lama, stirred a negative reaction from "jingoistic" crowds on Chinese social media.
+Reeves's films have subsequently been banned from streaming platforms in China such as iQiyi, Tencent Video and Youku.